Before your studies begin: Orientation programs, pre-study courses and preparatory courses

 Current Information - Coronavirus SARS-Cov-2 - Covid-19

-Due to the current situation with the coronavirus SARS-CoV-2, our service points and other offices will remain closed at least until the end of May 2020.
-Please contact us by email instead.
-Most requests can be handled without personal contact.
+- Due to the current situation with the coronavirus SARS-CoV-2, our service points and other offices will currently remain closed for the public.
+Please contact us by email or by telephone instead.

 Please be sure to check our info-website on current measures regularly for updates.